leapdao/sparse-merkle-tree/proof-data-provider/README.md

 ```
 $ cp config/default_template.json config/default.json
 ```
+Field "useOwnNode":
+- Set flag true if you want to use your own Ethereum node and fill fields "node.fullURL" with your node full url and "node.network_id" with id of the network that run your node (skip field "infuraId").

-Fill infuraId field with your own infura project id key.
+- Set flag false if you want to use Infura (skip field "node") and fill "infuraId" field with your own infura project id key.

 This service uses a redis instance as a database.